-During 2018, 2019 and through January 28, 2020, the Company closed on underwritten public equity offerings for aggregate net proceeds of approximately \$26.0 million after deducting the underwriting discounts and commissions and other costs associated with the offerings (see Note 5 -Shareholders' Equity and Note 12-Subsequent Events).
+During 2019, 2020 and through March 19, 2021, the Company closed on underwritten public equity offerings for aggregate net proceeds of approximately \$57.7 million after deducting the underwriting discounts and commissions and other costs associated with the offerings (see Note 5 -Stockholders' Equity and Note 14 -Subsequent Events).
 The Company will require additional funding to grow its Aquadex Business, which may not be available on terms favorable to the Company, or at all.
 The Company may receive those funds from the proceeds from future warrant exercises, issuances of equity securities, or other financing transactions.
-Should warrant exercises not materialize or future capital raising be unsuccessful, the Company may not be able to continue as a going concern.
-No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company not continue as a going concern.